arunfloyd/learnReact/README.txt

 >>> Redux

-  >> Used for handling the state Management of the application
+  >> Used for handling the state management of the application
   >> Redux offers easy debugging
   >> It is Not Mandatory in your application
   >> Redux and React is Seperate library .